Few-shot Personalization of LLMs with Mis-aligned Responses: Experiments

 \subsection{Setups}

 First, we describe our experimental setups.
 More details are presented in Appendix \ref{app:setups}.

 \textbf{Datasets.} For the experiments, we first use two multiple-choice QA datasets proposed to measure the steerability of LLMs for specific users (or social groups): \textit{OpinionQA} \citep{santurkar2023whose} and \textit{GlobalOpinionQA} \citep{durmus2023towards}.
 For OpinionQA, we use a subsampled split released by \citet{hwang2023aligning}, which consists of 10.5k and 15.8k training and test QA pairs across 525 users and 15 topics, respectively.
 For GlobalOpinionQA, since the dataset originally included the answer distribution by multiple respondents in the same country, we converted it to have a single answer by selecting the choice with the highest probability.
 It results in 920 training and 1,317 test QA pairs across 46 countries.
 We consider each country as a specific user.
-Next, we use two additional datasets, \textit{LaMP$_{\tt tag}$} and \textit{LaMP$_{\tt rate}$}, from a recent benchmark proposed for personalization of LLMs \citep{salemi2023lamp}.
-LaMP$_{\tt tag}$ is a 15-way classification data where an input is a movie description and a label is a movie tag, and LaMP$_{\tt rate}$ is a regression data where an input is a user review and a label is an integer rating (1-5).
-We construct both datasets by subsampling from their original validation split, which results in 1,000 training and 1,500 test QA pairs across 50 users for each dataset.
+Next, we use three additional tasks, \textit{LaMP$_{\tt tag}$} (classification), \textit{LaMP$_{\tt rate}$} (regression), \textit{LaMP$_{\tt title}$} (generation), from a recent benchmark proposed for personalization of LLMs \citep{salemi2023lamp}.
+LaMP$_{\tt tag}$ is a 15-way classification task where an input is a movie description and a label is a movie tag, and LaMP$_{\tt rate}$ is a regression task where an input is a user review and a label is an integer rating (1-5).
+LaMP$_{\tt title}$ is a generation task where the input is the abstract of the paper and the goal is generating the personalized title of the paper based on the given abstract.
+We construct these datasets by subsampling from their original validation split, which results in 1,000 training and 1,500 test QA pairs across 50 users for each dataset.
 On average across four datasets, for each user, 20 training QAs as previous opinions and specific profile are given, and then 30 test QAs are used to evaluate.
-For LaMP$_{\tt rate}$, we report mean absolute error (MAE), a commonly used metric for the regression.
-For others, we report average test accuracy (Acc).
+Following \citet{salemi2023lamp}, we report average test accuracy (Acc), mean absolute error (MAE), and Rouge-L score for \textit{LaMP$_{\tt tag}$}, \textit{LaMP$_{\tt rate}$}, and \textit{LaMP$_{\tt title}$}, respectively.

 \textbf{Baselines.} We compare \name{} against extensive baselines as follows: (1) \textit{Uniform}: expected performance when the prediction is made uniformly at random.
 (2) \textit{Vanilla}: answers the question with LLMs without any user information.
 (3) \textit{Profile}: constructing prompt using all available user profiles \citep{santurkar2023whose, hwang2023aligning} such as demographics or nationality.
 (4) \textit{Few-shot}: retrieving relevant previous questions and opinions, then append them to the prompt \citep{hwang2023aligning, salemi2023lamp}.
 Following \cite{salemi2023lamp}, we consider BM25 \citep{robertson2009probabilistic} and Contriever \citep{izacard2022unsupervised} for the retriever models.
 The number of retrieved profiles is determined among \{3, 8, all\} with validation performance.
 (5) \textit{All Info}: using both explicit profiles and retrieved previous QAs to construct prompt \citep{hwang2023aligning}.
 We use the retrieval with the best performance in \textit{Few-shot}.\footnote{In the case of OpinionQA, we additionally consider the retrieved indices originally included by \cite{hwang2023aligning}.} (6) Optimization by PROmpting (\textit{OPRO}; \citet{yang2024large}): optimizing input prompt using both user profiles and previous opinions using LLMs.
 Here, all of the previous opinions are utilized during the optimization.
 In the experiments, the prompt with the best training score is selected for the test.